jeffthomps/Alexa-Weather-Skill/README.md

     Call volume: 1500/day, 30/minute

-Here is a link to a forum discussion on the recent API change: https://apicommunity.wunderground.com/weatherapi/topics/weather-underground-api-update
+Here is a link to the WU forum discussion on the recent API change: https://apicommunity.wunderground.com/weatherapi/topics/weather-underground-api-update

 Here is the documentation: